 Until now, a large amount of water was required to enjoy some electrical energy.
-This project, led by scientists from the City University of Hong Kong (CityU), can open a new window in terms of obtaining electrical energy with the minimum possible use of water.
+This project, led by scientists from the City University of Hong Kong (CityU), can open a new window to obtain electrical energy with the minimum possible use of water.

 A research team has developed a new form of water droplet-based electricity generator (DEG) that could generate enough power from a single droplet of rain to light up 100 LED bulbs.

-The droplet-based electricity generator has a structure similar to that of a field-effect transistor (FET): it allows a very high energy conversion efficiency and has thousands of times more power density compared to electric generators with a different structure.
+The droplet-based electricity generator has a structure similar to a field-effect transistor (FET): it allows a very high energy conversion efficiency.
+It has thousands of times more power density compared to electric generators with a different structure.

 “Our research shows that a drop of 100 microlitres [1 microlitre = one-millionth liter] of water released from a height of 15 cm can generate a voltage of over 140V, and the power generated can light up 100 small LED lights,” says Professor Wang Zuankai from CityU’s Department of Mechanical Engineering.